CSX railroad’s 1Q profit jumps 15% on higher rates

 CSX’s revenue grew 9% to $3.71 billion in the quarter, ahead of analysts’ expectations of $3.58 billion.

 The railroad’s expenses were up about 5% to $2.24 billion as the cost of fuel and wages continued to grow, with CSX hiring more employees and starting paying its employees the raises it promised during last fall’s contract fight.
+Windau said CSX did “a really nice job managing expenses.”

 The railroad has nearly 1,700 more employees for a total of 22,634 now after hiring aggressively over the past year as part of its efforts to improve service.